 The goal of the Faculty Advising Liaison Program is to foster a relationship between the advisee and the advisor that will strengthen the student’s connection to the university, academic performance, and retention.

-Advising Liaisons earn an annual faculty development stipend of $400 provided the Provost.
+Advising Liaisons earn an annual faculty development stipend of $400 provided by the Center for Teaching and Learning.

 Click here to meet the Faculty Advising Liaisons for the 2014-2015 academic year.